jbcodeforce/yarfba/docs/coding/index.md

 * Use the concept of application, which is a collection of Beanstalk components (environments, versions, configurations).
 * Instance configuration and OS is managed by Beanstalk
 * Deployment strategy is configurable.
 It uses [CloudFormation](#cloudformation) to deploy the application and the environment.
-* It defines two preconfigured environments:
+* It defines two pre-configured environments:

     * Web Server Tier: classical ELB, Auto scaling group and EC2s.
     * Worker environment with the use of SQS queue.